Curriculum

 The impact of our curriculum is that:

-• children are developing a love of learning, and for some a special passion for particular subjects;
+- children are developing a love of learning and reading, and some are developing a special passion for particular subjects;

-• children are articulate and able to communicate their thinking and opinions confidently;
+- children are articulate and able to communicate their thinking and opinions confidently.
+They know that their questions and opinions are valued;

 This impact is monitored and evaluated by teachers through: